 Many planners get caught up in the features (every last thing that’s included) vs. showing the value they bring to the table.
 I see too many planners present their clients with a bullet point list of every single item in the package, with lengthy descriptions.
 I understand that they may be coming from a place of wanting to show all of the work that is involved.
 And I know it might seem like this is showing their value and helping them stand out from other planners.

 However, it actually does the opposite!
 A long list can be overwhelming for a client and lead to a lot of confusion.
+Think about when you go to a restaurant with a 10-page menu and 30 chicken options.
+It just makes you even more confused, and unsure of what to pick!
+The same goes for your packages.

 List out what’s included within a package, but do so with short and sweet bullet points and simplified verbiage that’s straight to the point.
 List tasks out in order of importance and chronologically.
 For example, don’t put Budget Management and Analysis towards the end, when this tends to be something you do early on for a client.